-Poverty is therefore a relative term, a condition that can only be defined by comparing the circumstances of one group of people or an entire economy with another one.
+Poverty is a relative term, a condition that can only be defined by comparing the circumstances of one group of people or an entire economy with another one.
 The problem of defining poverty arises since the measures one uses to compare populations will depend on a whole range of assumptions about 'adequate standards of living' which some enjoy and which some do not.
-As we shall see shortly, this is a major analytical problem for those who wish to study poverty.